 There are many different types of qualifying life events, but they fall into four broad categories: loss of health coverage, changes in household, changes in residence, and other miscellaneous events

-Below are some examples of qualifying life events, grouped by category.
+The following are some examples of qualifying life events, grouped by category.

 Loss of health coverage: